MicrosoftDocs/dynamics-365-fraud-protection/content/view-loss-prevent-schemas.md

   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: Data schemas for loss prevention in Microsoft Dynamics 365 Fraud Protection
+title: Data schemas for loss prevention in Dynamics 365 Fraud Protection
 ---

-# Data schemas for loss prevention in Microsoft Dynamics 365 Fraud Protection
+# Data schemas for loss prevention in Dynamics 365 Fraud Protection

 This topic outlines the schemas that define the data that is used to generate models and determine risk assessments.